PanoraExchange/Aptos-Tokens/README.md

 ### `SubmitTokenRequestInfo`

 - `chainId`: The chain ID to which the token belongs (default is 1 for Aptos Mainnet)
-- `tokenAddress`: The complete address used to identify the token as per the Aptos core framework
+- `tokenAddress`: The complete address used to identify the token as per the Aptos Coin Standard (Legacy)
+- `faAddress`: The complete address used to identify the token as per the Aptos Fungible Asset (FA) Standard
 - `name`: The name of the token
 - `symbol`: The symbol registered by the token minter on-chain
 - `decimals`: The number of decimal places for the token